Can I stay in My Apartment If I File Bankruptcy, and Can I Rent Another House or Apartment in the Future?

 Talk to a bankruptcy attorney to get the answers you need!

-An experienced bankruptcy lawyer will be familiar with how the bankruptcy code is applied where you live.
+An experienced bankruptcy lawyer will know how the bankruptcy code is applied where you live.
 Therefore, a law firm in your local area is a resource you will want to use to answer whatever questions you have about renting an apartment or house when considering a bankruptcy filing.
 Then, after you receive a fresh start, you should be able to rent a new apartment.

 Table of contents